ebradley12/Museum_Project/README.md

 # Kafka ETL Pipeline

-This folder contains all the code, documentation, and resources required for the **Kafka-based ETL Pipeline** and **Museum Dashboard Design**.
+This repository contains all the code, documentation, and resources required for the **Kafka-based ETL Pipeline** and **Museum Dashboard Design**.

 ## Overview